 Now that I have a few years of driving in Asia under my belt (I have both car and motorcycle licenses in China and in Thailand), I’ve come up with a theory about cross-cultural drivers.

 My theory boils down to three parts:

 - Chinese drivers in the western world are a danger to society.
 They drive like they would in China and expect/assume other drivers will drive defensively.
 We don’t, of course, so this erratic driving freaks out everybody on the road.

 - Western drivers in the Chinese world are a danger to society.
 Since we don’t drive as defensively as Chinese drivers do, we tend to be overwhelmed by the sheer amount of cars and the brazenness of the drivers around us.

 - Those who have driven in another culture and returned to their own make the best drivers.

-In other words, the best driver is a fusion of one who unquestionably follows the rules, a la American mentality, while assuming others won’t do the same, a la Chinese mentality.
+In other words, the best driver is a fusion of one who unquestionably follows the rules (a la the American mentality), while assuming others won’t do the same (a la the Chinese mentality).

 I can’t prove this, of course, but since I fall into category three (the one which makes me look good)…